Alabama

 Christian & Small

-Michael Vercher of the Birmingham stronghold is among the firm’s founding members and represents both insurers and the insured in complex proceedings relating to mass tort claims, workplace exposure, product liability, premises liability, construction, transportation, and a variety of other matters.
-Vercher currently provides defense representation to commercial motor carrier RM Logistics and one of the drivers in the company’s employ against a suit which alleges that the driver’s negligence was the cause of a multi-vehicle collision resulting in the closure of Interstate 65.
+Michael Vercher of the Birmingham stronghold is among the firm’s founding members and represents both insurers and the insured in complex proceedings relating to mass- tort claims, workplace exposure, product liability, construction, transportation, and a variety of other matters.

-Among Vercher’s fellow Birmingham-based founding partners, Richard Smith has developed a practice which underscores complex matters arising in the financial services, healthcare, and construction sectors.
-Smith currently represents design and engineering firm Stantec in three separate defective design suits filed by plaintiffs including the State of Alabama Department of Transportation, arising in relation to a recent $23 million bridge project on which the company was retained to provide several engineering services.
+Among Vercher’s fellow Birmingham-based founding partners is Richard Smith, who has developed a practice featuring complex matters that arise in the financial services, healthcare, and construction sectors.
+Smith currently represents the design and engineering firm Stantec in three separate suits filed by plaintiffs, including the State of Alabama Department of Transportation, having to do with a recent $23 million bridge project on which the company was retained to provide engineering services.
+Christina May Bolin defends individuals, businesses, and insurers against lawsuits and liability claims.
+She has handled construction defect claims, representing both national and local contractors.
+Bolin is also on the team with Richard Smith defending Stantec

 Lightfoot Franklin & White